ankur-98/ankur-98/README.md

 ## About Me

+- 💼 I am currently a Senior Software Engineer @ Cerence Inc, Montreal.
+Here, I am working with the Research team providing end-to-end productionization of research solutions.
-- 🔭 I am an Applied Researcher at the NLP team @ Noah's Ark Lab, Huawei Montreal.
+- 🔭 Previously I gained my Research experience working as an Applied Researcher at the NLP team @ Noah's Ark Lab, Huawei Montreal.
 - ⚡ I am working with Pretrained Large Language Models (LLMs) for Domain Adaptation, Downstream NLP tasks, Natural Language Understanding (NLU), Machine Translation (NMT), Information Retrieval (IR) and Generation.
 - 🌱 I’m interested in learning more about topics of computational linguistics and decision making with game theory for social exchange of information.
 - 💬 My 5 year milestone mission is to get familiar with linguistics for communication topics of Semantics, Pragmatics and Language Discourse with Neural Language Models in personalization tasks with Monolingual and Cross-lingual Conversation systems.